sule2019/Zero-shot-Audio-Classification-using-Whisper/README.md

 # Zero-shot-Audio-Classification-using-Whisper

-This GitHub repository contains code for zero-shot audio classification using whispers in Turkish.
-The objective of this project is to classify audio signals based on their content without the need for any prior training on specific keywords or phrases.
+This GitHub repository contains code for zero-shot audio classification using open ai whisper.
+The objective of this project is to classifify turkish background noises to build a closed-captioning model.

 It performs this in 2 steps
 1. Classify the background noise in English in a zero-shot setting using the average log probabilities